 The minimum criteria are:

-Excellent teaching and effectiveness in instruction.
-(4 or 5 on the common Likert Scale)Noteworthy achievement is required in at least two of the above numbered categories, one of which must be teaching/instruction, but is not required in all categories.
-Noteworthy achievement as referenced in BOR Policy 8.3.7.3 is reflective of a 4 or 5 on the common Likert Scale.
+Excellent teaching and effectiveness in instruction;

+Noteworthy involvement in student success activities, which will be integrated within the areas of teaching, scholarship, and service, and evaluated individually;

+Noteworthy professional service to the institution or the community or the profession;

+Noteworthy research, scholarship, creative activity, or academic achievement; and

+Continuous professional growth and development, which will be integrated within the areas of teaching, scholarship, and service, and evaluated individually.

+Noteworthy achievement in all of the above areas is not required, but should be demonstrated in at least three areas, one of which must be teaching/instruction.
 A written recommendation should be submitted by the head of the department concerned setting forth the reasons for promotion.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be promoted.

 Evaluation of Promotion portfolios will utilize the common Likert scale and be documented using the Common Likert Form.